 replicaprocess locally to provide a local network for development.

-A physical computer that is a registered member of the Internet Computer platform network and running the Internet Computer client processes.
+A physical computer that is a registered member of the Internet Computer platform network and running the Internet Computer replica processes.